aljakubowski/Reminders-app/README.md

 # Reminders-app

-Server-side application that allows to store reminders in database and handles CRUD operation
+Server-side application that allows to store reminders in relational database and handles CRUD operation

-application endpoints:
+REST API endpoints:

 - GET api/v1/reminders
   get list of all reminders